 Predilection for “mental technology” has found a way not only into Russian columns.
-There are also pages from the USA.
+There are pages from the USA, too.
 The power of ELM to provide quick but near optimal solutions to the training of Single Layer Feedforward Networks (SLFN) allows extensive exploration of discriminative power of feature spaces in affordable time with off-the-shelf computational resources.

 - PubMed.gov: Computer aided diagnosis of schizophrenia on resting state fMRI data by ensembles of ELM

 It was folk lore, some time ago, you scared children into good behavior.
-There had to be good reasons to abandon the habit.
-Would the “pixies” be to have a comeback, as computer algorithms that diagnose and tell the future, for grown-up people, too?
-Most people are familiar with the supernatural slasher.
+There had to be reasons to abandon the habit, however, it seems they might have been forgotten: would “pixies” be having a comeback, as computer algorithms to tell the future for grown-up people, too?
+Most people are familiar with the supernatural slasher. 😉

 One good way to deal with a bogey is to have a look at it.
 Let us read the text.
 ELM is short for Extreme Learning Machines.
 Results by these machines can work in ensembles for Computer Aided Diagnosis.
 ELMs can help train artificial Single Layer Feedforward Networks.
 ELMs are pre-programmed, fast, affordable.
-What I cannot read in the text is that human brains do not rely on “single-layer networks”, and really they do not.
+There is yet nowhere in the text to read that human brains do not rely on “single-layer networks”, and really they do not.